Dave Hrovat: Outstanding divers coached at Clarion

 Perhaps his highest scoring diver on the women's team was Jamie Wolf Jackel, who, between 2004 and 2007, captured seven NCAA Division II National Championships and received the honor of being name a Female Diver of the Year by the Division II NCAA in three years.
 Wolf was also named as a finalist for NCAA Woman of the Year, and as an outstanding student at Clarion, would later earn a PHd in Molecular Genetics.

 Hrovat's other outstanding divers who were Clarion Hall of Fame inductees included Ken Bedford, inducted in 2012, Kayla Kelosky Renninger, inducted in 2017, Logan Pearsall, inducted in 2019, and Stephanie Sutton, inducted in 2021.
 Kristin Day Shute, a national champion in three years, received the first NCAA Woman of the Year award in 2015 from a Pennsylvania school, and only the fourth from an NCAA Division II school.
 She would later pursue a career in medicine.
 Other outstanding divers included four-time national champion Collin Vest a two-time NCAA Men's Diver of the Year, who would serve as a swimming and diving coach at Westminster College.
 Hrovat also coached outstanding male diver Shawn Colton, who was a four-time NCAA national champion title holder.
 He coached national champion and NCAA Women's Diver of the Year Christina Sather, who coached diving at Lehigh University in the 2019–20 season while obtaining her Masters at the University.

 Honors

-Hrovat had the rare honor of being named NCAA Division II Women's Diving Coach of the Year, a total of 15 times between 1991 through 2019 and NCAA Division II Men's Diving Coach of the Year 11 times from 1991 to 2015.
+Hrovat was named NCAA Division II Women's Diving Coach of the Year, a total of 15 times between 1991 through 2019 and NCAA Division II Men's Diving Coach of the Year 11 times from 1991 to 2015.
 He was named to the Western Chapter of the Pennsylvania Sports Hall of Fame in May 2022.
 In March 2021, he had the somewhat exclusive distinction of being named one of the College Swimming Coaches' Association of America's (CSCAA) 100 Greatest Coaches of the Century.

 Hrovat and his wife Kim resided in Clarion County's Knox, Pennsylvania in 2020.
 They had a daughter and son and two grandchildren.